tonghuikang/markdown-cv/index.md

 `May 2017 - Aug 2021`

 - Bachelors of Engineering with Honours
-- Engineering Systems and Design with Information Systems Minor
+- Engineering Systems and Design, Operations Research Track with Information Systems Minor
 - Current CGPA <a id="sutd-gpa">> 4.00/5.00</a>

 **Singapore Management University**